Birds – Mozambique

 Best Parks for Birding –Includes Birding Rating

-Gorongosa NP and Maputo Special Reserve are both top birding destinations.
+Gorongosa NP and Maputo National Park are both top birding destinations.
 Both are classified as IBAs (Important Bird Areas), which are areas vital for bird conservation.
 Although very undeveloped for tourism, Niassa has great potential as a birding destination, with some good Miombo specials, as well as many raptors.
 Bahine NP has some amazing wetland areas which host many migrant birds during the wet summer months, particularly high concentrations of wattled cranes – the area is, however, very inaccessible.
 Bazaruto and Quirimbas archipelagos are great for interesting waders and migratory birds.